Router Configuration

 .Response.Data

-: Extract values from response, response must be in JSON format to extract.Response.Body
+: Extract values from the response, the response must be in JSON format to extract.Response.Body

-: Directly pass through the entire response body, ignoring response content format, directly passed to client
+: Directly pass through the entire response body, ignoring the response content format and directly passing it to the client

 responseBody: |-